gantgarrett/100-days-of-code/log.md

 **Link:** Here is what I made: https://twitter.com/Garrtacular7/status/1026597244093386757

 **Thoughts:** Diving deep and trying to get ahead of people.
 I have the advantage.

+### Day 36: August 7th, 2018

+**Today's Progress:** Parsed through data sets of TSA Claims and am trying to make correlations between Airline Names and who has the best dispositon.
+It is for the reddit r/dataisbeautiful challenge.
+It is fun so far.

+**Thoughts:** Need to learn how to parse through data more efficiently and when I am able to do that, I will be golden.